zpainter/iassist/content/blog/iassist-fellows-2023-bridging-perspectives-building-connections.md

 ***Wahidah***: IASSIST 2023 provided opportunities to learn about the latest advancements, great ideas, and trends in data management, services, and related research areas.
 Moreover, IASSIST also presented new research opportunities and ideas that I can take back to my institution.

-***Olakine***: In developing a research data policy at universities, I learned that libraries need to help their researchers embrace open scholarship through advocacy.
+***Olanike***: In developing a research data policy at universities, I learned that libraries need to help their researchers embrace open scholarship through advocacy.
 Developing a research data policy should be done with caution and professionalism through conformity with ethical and legal frameworks on data sharing.

 {{< figure src="/img/blog/fellows2023-1.jpg" class="wrap" link="/img/blog/fellows2023-1,jpg" alt="Two colored women stand on the sunny deck of a ship.
 Both women are dressed in colorful clothes and they are smiling and gesturing happily." title="Wahidah left) and Olanike on the Ben Franklin Yacht." width="300" >}}